Rosa Buchthal: Politician in Dortmund

 Dortmund grew in the last quarter of the 19th century into a metropolis with 142,000 inhabitants in 1900 and was the centre for many political activities.
 Women were socially and politically active, forming groups, despite not having the right to vote yet.
 In 1908 Rosa Buchthal, along with several others, formed the "Association of Liberal Women".
 Two years later, she became their chairwoman.
 The group had strong conservative values supporting military service, but pleaded for the abolition of the death penalty.
-They opposed civil servants' celibacy (where a woman lost her civil service status when she married), the morality paragraph (which effectively gave men carte blanche), and campaigned for animal welfare and the rights of dementia sufferers.
+They opposed civil servants' celibacy (where a woman lost her civil service status when she married), the morality paragraph (which effectively gave men carte blanche), and they campaigned for animal welfare and the rights of dementia sufferers.

 When the First World War broke out in 1914, the coffee business started to struggle and Rosa decided to go into politics.
-In 1915 she became Head of the Information Office for Women's Professions in the Dortmund Chamber of Commerce in the Employment Office, 1918 "Social Auxiliary Officer".
+In 1915, she became Head of the Information Office for Women's Professions in the Dortmund Chamber of Commerce in the Employment Office, 1918 "Social Auxiliary Officer".
 After the war, in 1919, women were allowed to vote for the first time in the German Reich.
 She joined the German Democratic Party DDP, became its Deputy in Dortmund and on 27 October 1919 (elected on 22 September 22) she became an unpaid member of the Municipal Authority, sworn in on 20 April 1920 by the Lord Mayor and again on 4 May 1921, this time according to Article 78 of the Prussian Constitution.
 Until 1925, she was the only woman on the city council.
 She was re-elected in 1925, for the final time.

 When the National Socialists seized power in 1933, just one percent of the Dortmund population was Jewish.
 Rosa Buchthal's son Arnold had studied law and was a judge in Dortmund.
 In 1933 he lost this post under the Nazis.
 On 16 September in the same year, his second daughter, Vera Buchthal, was born.
 In July 1939, the parents sent their two daughters Renate and Vera on the Kindertransport from Vienna to England.
 Vera Buchthal later became Stephanie Shirley and founded the first, all women software houses in Europe in 1962, who received the honours of Dame Commander of the Order of the British Empire and Companion of Honour from Queen Elizabeth II, acquiring the style 'Dame Stephanie Shirley CH DBE'.
 Her father, Arnold Buchthal, the son of Felix and Rosa, survived the Second World War, became Hessian Attorney General and in 1957, he was a judge in Darmstadt.